Innovation in Fulton County Schools

 The IA Approach

 Innovation Academy will be located in downtown Alpharetta on the property that housed the old Milton High School.
-It will serve grades 9-12 and will open Fall 2020 with a 9th grade class of up to 450 students.
-Innovation Academy will add a grade each year and eventually serve approximately 1,500 high school students at full capacity.
+It will serve grades 9-12 and will open Fall 2021 with a 9th and 10th grade class of up to 450 students each.
+Innovation Academy will add a grade each year and eventually serve approximately 1,600 high school students at full capacity.

 The future South STEM school will be located in Fairburn.
-It will open in Fall 2021 and will serve grades 6-12.
+It will also open in Fall 2021.

 The IA Student